• Skip to primary navigation

 C:\Program Files (x86)\Steam

-• Finally, restart your PC and check for the issue again whether it’s fixed or not.
+• Finally, restart your PC and check for the issue again, whether it’s fixed or not.

-2. Verify Integrity of Game Files
+2. Verify the Integrity of Game Files

 • Open the Steam Library by logging into the account